VannyCon/JobSeek/README.md

 Step 3: Run in Terminal this <br>
 `flutter pub get` (then the Errors will be fixed) <br>
 Step 4: run again this in terminal <br>
-`flutter run` (THere an option where you will run this system either Chrome/Edge/Windows, if you have android emulator you can Choose it also) <br>
+`flutter run` (There's an option where you will run this system either Chrome/Edge/Windows, if you have android emulator you can Choose it also) <br>